 Prior to coming to IBM, James was editor in chief of ComputerUser magazine and ComputerUser.com from 1997 to 2003.
 Targeting techies and developers, the magazine was a monthly tabloid-style publication distributed in 35 markets in the United States.
 Under his leadership, the publication grew from distribution of 600,000 to 2 million per month.
 The related daily website grew from its inception in 1999 to 1.7 million unique visits per month.

-James holds two master’s degrees from the University of Minnesota, an M.A. in philosophy of language and linguistics and an M.S. in the rhetoric of scientific and technical communication.
-James lives in Beacon, New York, with his wife, Beth, son, John, and dog, Lily.
-Though he works at Astor Place in New York City, he was attracted to the Hudson Valley for its many majestic hikes and other outdoor activities.
+James held two master’s degrees from the University of Minnesota, an M.A. in philosophy of language and linguistics and an M.S. in the rhetoric of scientific and technical communication.